pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 ## ⚙️Prep - define your variables

 The first step is to define your variables.
-Make sure you have the Azure ResourceIds for your `Workspace`, `DCE` and  `Event Hub namespace` handy to then define them as shown below.
+Make sure you have the Azure ResourceIds for the below handy:

+- Workspace
+- Data Collection Endpoint (DCE)
+- Event Hub namespace

  The script will automatically deploy the Azure Monitor resources into the same Resource Group as the workspace, but you can choose a different one if you prefer.
-Just make sure the DCRA is in the same region as the Event Hub namespace.
+Just make sure the DCRA (basically linking DCR with the Event Hub) is in the same region as the Event Hub namespace.
+More on that later.

 ```shell
 # variables